cloviswrodrigues/job_listings_with_filtering/README.md

-# Frontend Mentor - REST Countries API with color theme switcher solution
+# Frontend Mentor - Job listings with filtering

 This is a solution to the [Job listings with filtering](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.